grafana/writers-toolkit/docs/sources/writing-guide/references/index.md

 ## Versions and cross-repository linking

-For Hugo's purposes, you can't address other versions of the docs, such as a version-specific archived docs set (`https://grafana.com/docs/grafana/v8.5/`, etc.) or `/next/` docs for links in content residing in `/latest/`, using Hugo references.
+For Hugo's purposes, you can't address other versions of the docs, such as a version-specific archived docs set (`https://grafana.com/docs/grafana/v8.5/` and so forth) or `/next/` docs for links in content residing in `/latest/`, using Hugo references.

 Hugo references addressed across different products' docs, such as from `/docs/grafana/` to `/docs/loki/` and vice-versa, as well as references from docs addressed to other Hugo-published content on grafana.com, can also be unpredictably addressed.

 To avoid broken links in these situations on grafana.com, use regular Markdown link syntax (`[link text](/docs/repo/version/folder/file/)`) instead of Hugo references.
 To ensure the links work in local builds, staging environments, and the live website, you **shouldn't** use a fully qualified URL with `https://grafana.com` for links to other content on grafana.com.

-For cross-repository links, use a standard markdown link, like this:
+For cross-repository links, use a standard markdown link, with the link structured like so:
+`\docs\repo\page\`

+For example:

 ```markdown
 This is an [example cross-repository link](/docs/grafana/whatsnew) to the Grafana repository.